gurditsingh/hydeout/_posts/test.md

 	 - **Uniqueness :** By using second job (job-2) we have achieved uniqueness.
 	 - **Evenly Distributed :** Keys are evenly distributed.
-	 - **DBA Perspective :** We have equal number of surrogate keys than total number of records (e.g. 2 million surrogate keys and in the range from one to 2 million).
+	 - **DBA Perspective :** We have equal number of surrogate keys withtotal number of records (e.g. 2 million surrogate keys and in the range from one to 2 million).
 So that's a good point and as DBA prospective there is no leakage or gaps in between keys.
 	 - **Performance :** Job performance can hamper because zipwithindex will trigger another job and rdd to dataframe conversion can be quite expensive operation.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MTIyMjUyNTUsMTIxODQ3NjUwOSwtMT
+eyJoaXN0b3J5IjpbLTc2MjQwMDY5MiwxMjE4NDc2NTA5LC0xNz
-czODQxNDAzLC04ODEwNDI1NjEsLTIwMTQzMjI4MzUsLTM3MzMy
+M4NDE0MDMsLTg4MTA0MjU2MSwtMjAxNDMyMjgzNSwtMzczMzI3
-NzU0NywyMzY5MTg0NDUsLTg1MTA4MDg1NSwtMTk3NTY4MTUzNC
+NTQ3LDIzNjkxODQ0NSwtODUxMDgwODU1LC0xOTc1NjgxNTM0LC
-wtMjAzNTgyMDM0NiwtNDUzODQ2MjY0LC0xODA4MzMxMTk0LDY1
+0yMDM1ODIwMzQ2LC00NTM4NDYyNjQsLTE4MDgzMzExOTQsNjU5
-OTI1Njk5NiwxMTk2MTIyMjAsLTEzNDE4NzMyMjEsMjExNDk4MT
+MjU2OTk2LDExOTYxMjIyMCwtMTM0MTg3MzIyMSwyMTE0OTgxMj
-IyOSwxNzc3NTA3OTI0LDI2NzEzNjM5LDE5MzcwNTU4OTYsMzUx
+I5LDE3Nzc1MDc5MjQsMjY3MTM2MzksMTkzNzA1NTg5NiwzNTEy
-MjM2NDQ0XX0=
+MzY0NDRdfQ==
 -->